highlimitdesigns/ai-azuracast-controller/README.md

 **Created by [High Limit Designs](https://highlimitdesigns.com)**

+## ⚠️ Experimental Software

+**This software is currently in the experimental phase.
+Use at your own risk.**

+We're actively developing and testing this tool.
+While it provides valuable functionality, please be aware that:
+- Features may change or be updated frequently
+- Some functionality may not work as expected in all environments
+- We recommend testing thoroughly in non-production environments first

+**Contributors are welcome!** We encourage community involvement to help improve and stabilize this tool.
+Please visit our [GitHub repository](https://github.com/highlimitdesigns/ai-azuracast-controller) to contribute, report issues, or suggest improvements.

 ## 🚀 Features

 - **AI-Powered Playlist Generation**: Generate intelligent song suggestions based on station genre and theme